ps-mr/LinqOnSteroids/website/website.md

 [R](http://www.r-project.org/).
 - choose the test data to use---we provide a test harness to run the evaluation on ScalaTest, that is `profileLos.sh`, or on the JDK, that is `profileLosJDK.sh`.
 - To reproduce the original evaluation, you need to use the JDK.
+The binary library is in fact available in `data/rt.jar`.
     - Download the [version which was installed on our machine][JDKLink] and extract it, using for instance `rpm2cpio` (we plan to simplify this step).
     - Adjust `profileLosJDK.sh` to find the copy of `classes.jar` from the extracted